xrstf/guzzle.github.com/_sources/guide/http/caching.txt

     $response1 = $client->get('/');

     // The next request will revalidate against the origin server to see if it
     // has been modified.
-If a 304 response is recieved the response will be
+If a 304 response is received the response will be
     // served from cache
     $response2 = $client->get('/')->send();